VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 SQL databases, an event store, and messaging infrastructure.

-The first table that follows figure 1 lists all of the messages that the artefacts (aggregates, MVC contollers, read-model generators, and data access objects) shown on the diagram exchange with each other.
+The first table that follows figure 1 lists all of the messages that the artifacts (aggregates, MVC controllers, read-model generators, and data access objects) shown on the diagram exchange with each other.

 > **Note:** For reasons of clarity, the handlers (such as the